Quantum optimization algorithms: Quantum combinatorial optimization

 Approximate optimization is a way of finding an approximate solution to an optimization problem, which is often NP-hard.
 The approximated solution of the combinatorial optimization problem is a string $z$ that is close to maximizing $C(z)$.

 Quantum approximate optimization algorithm

 For combinatorial optimization, the quantum approximate optimization algorithm (QAOA) briefly had a better approximation ratio than any known polynomial time classical algorithm (for a certain problem), until a more effective classical algorithm was proposed.
 The relative speed-up of the quantum algorithm is an open research question.

+QAOA consists of the following steps: